Mansions/common/README.md

 ## Verge Common

-All code to do with verge is based upon the [ripple](http://zxq.co/ripple) code.
+All code to do with themansion is based upon the [ripple](http://zxq.co/ripple) code.